 Relocating for retirement?
-Whether you’re thinking of downsizing, moving near the beach, or considering other retirement housing options—these cities have a variety of fun outdoor activities, great healthcare, and affordable costs of living.
-Check out the 12 best cities for retirement in 2024!
+Whether you’re downsizing in retirement, moving to assisted living, or considering other retirement housing, these cities offer a variety of fun outdoor activities, top-notch senior healthcare, and affordable costs of living for your later years.
+Check out the 12 best U.S. cities for retirement in 2026!

 Ann Arbor, MI